HaDuve/HaDuve/README.md

-- 👋 Hi, I’m @HaDuve
+- 👋 Hi, I’m @HaDuve a React Native Developer
 - 👀 I'm interested in Travelling & Food, Surfing, Music, Mindset & Psychology
-- 🤓 I'm a Nerd for Dota 2
-- 🌱 I'm currently developing an Expense Tracker App in TypeScript / React Native called "Budget For Nomads"
+- 🌱 I have developed an Expense Tracker App in TypeScript / React Native called "Budget For Nomads"
 - 💞️ I'm looking to collaborate on publishing Apps
 - 📫 How to reach me hannes.duve@outlook.com